Raiondesu/object-to-vuex-store/README.md

     //

     // Each getter GETTER_NAME converts into a vuex getter
-    // Caveat: getters can only use state fields (not setters not methods),
+    // Caveat: getters can only use state fields and other getters (not setters nor methods),
     // as prescribed by vuex itself.
     get authorized () {
       return this.tokens && this.tokens.access && this.tokens.access.length > 0;